A Raisin in the Sun: 1973 musical

 A musical version of the play, Raisin, ran on Broadway from October 18, 1973, to December 7, 1975.
-The book of the musical, which stayed close to the play, was written by Hansberry's former husband, Robert Nemiroff.
+The book of the musical, which stayed faithful to the play, was written by Hansberry's ex-husband, Robert Nemiroff.
 Music and lyrics were by Judd Woldin and Robert Brittan.
 The cast included Joe Morton (Walter Lee), Virginia Capers (Mama), Ernestine Jackson (Ruth), Debbie Allen (Beneatha) and Ralph Carter (Travis, the Youngers' young son).
-The show won the Tony Award for Best musical.
+It won the Tony Award for Best musical.

 1989 TV film

 In 1989, the play was adapted into a TV film for PBS's American Playhouse series, starring Danny Glover (Walter Lee) and Esther Rolle (Mama), Kim Yancey (Beneatha), Starletta DuPois (Ruth), John Fiedler (Karl Lindner), and Helen Martin (Mrs. Johnson).
 This production received three Emmy Award nominations, but all were for technical categories.
 Bill Duke directed the production, while Chiz Schultz produced.
 This production was based on an off-Broadway revival produced by the Roundabout Theatre.